View the schedule of upcoming workshops and webinars, as well as participants' reviews and video-recordings of past workshops:

 17 June 2020 | 10:30-11:30 a.m.
 PST

 This webinar explores where colleges and universities are going wrong, particularly in the midst of several national and global crises; how such counterproductive actions reveal more fundamental and enduring problems; and what it means for academics to rise up in order to reframe and orient more decisively toward justice.
 This webinar is free and open to the public.
-The audio recording is available here.

 PREVIOUS “EDUCATIONAL SCHOLARS IN COLLECTIVE ACTION FOR BLACK LIVES” WEBINAR